devTristan/powerup/README.md

 Okay, what just happened?
 We made the argumentTypes function, which returns a powerup.
 A powerup is a function that will be called with a `next` function as the first argument, followed by any arguments passed to `add`.

 So if you do `add(1, 2)` it will be called with `(next, 1, 2)`.
 First we check that all arguments are the correct type, and if so, we call `next` with all of the now validated args.
-So now if you call `add('1', '2')` it will throw an exception instead of returning an invalid answer.
+So now if you call `add` with a string argument, it will throw an exception instead of returning an invalid answer.
 Awesome.